kaazing/gateway/doc/admin-reference/r_conf_service.md

 Optional
 </td>
 <td>
-The maximum interval (in seconds) between attempts of the service to establish a connection to the ${message.broker.generic} specified by the `connect` element.
+The maximum interval (in seconds) between attempts of the service to establish a connection to the back-end service or message broker specified by the `connect` element.
 -   If specified, the value must be a non-negative integer.
-You must enable this property to ensure the client can reconnect to another service that has a good connection to an available ${message.broker.generic}.
+You must enable this property to ensure the client can reconnect to another service that has a good connection to an available back-end service or message broker.
--   If unspecified or if the value is set to `0`, then the property is disabled but ${the.gateway} will start and run successfully.
-However, when the property is not enabled, the load balancer does not detect when a service is disconnected from the ${message.broker.generic} or when the broker is unavailable.
+-   If unspecified or if the value is set to `0`, then the property is disabled but the Gateway will start and run successfully.
+However, when the property is not enabled, the load balancer does not detect when a service is disconnected from the back-end service or message broker or when the broker is unavailable.

-If the ${message.broker.generic} becomes unavailable or ${the.gateway} cannot establish a connection to it, ${the.gateway} triggers a recovery. ${the.gateway.cap} attempts to reestablish a connection to the ${message.broker.generic}.
+If the back-end service or message broker becomes unavailable or the Gateway cannot establish a connection to it, the Gateway triggers a recovery.
+The Gateway attempts to reestablish a connection to the back-end service or message broker.
 Initially, the interval between attempts is short, but grows until it reaches the specified value.
-From that point on, ${the.gateway} attempts to reestablish a connection only at the interval specified.
-During this recovery phase, ${the.gateway} unbinds the service, and clients attempting to connect to this service receive a "404 Not Found" error.
-Once the ${message.broker.generic} recovers and ${the.gateway} establishes a connection, ${the.gateway} binds the service and clients can connect to the service.
+From that point on, the Gateway attempts to reestablish a connection only at the interval specified.
+During this recovery phase, the Gateway unbinds the service, and clients attempting to connect to this service receive a "404 Not Found" error.
+Once the back-end service or message broker recovers and the Gateway establishes a connection, the Gateway binds the service and clients can connect to the service.
 See the [Examples](#proxyserviceexamples) for a code snippet using this property.
 </td>
 </td>
 </tr>